 So, armed with well-honed interpersonal skills and some serious financial chops, Dani and Alex set off to take on the mighty swimwear market ….

-The global swimwear market is estimated to be worth $23bn (is this AU or US?) per year, and it’s dominated by big name brands like Seafolly and Speedo.
+The global swimwear market is estimated to be worth US$23bn per year, and it’s dominated by big name brands like Seafolly and Speedo.
 To get a toe-hold in this category, a fresh-off-the-blocks brand like Kulani Kinis either needs a boatload of cash or an outsize portion of luck.
 While the dollars were in short supply, fortune was about to flash them a winning smile.

 Bikini brands live and die by their Instagram feeds and Kulani Kinis got it right from Day One.
 Their bright, breezy aesthetic and high-end photography hit the sweet spot with their audience and rapidly gained them a large number of followers.